 Graduation rates continue trending upward in Central Texas.
 The four-year high school graduation rate for the Class of 2016 was 91%, compared to 88% for the Class of 2012.
 Central Texas has maintained a higher graduation rate than the State since 2012.

-Slightly less than half of Austin ISD students graduate high school meeting the State’s “college ready” standard.
+More than half of Austin ISD students graduate high school meeting the State’s “college ready” standard.
 The college readiness indicator in the most recent Texas Academic Performance Report is defined as the percentage of graduates that meet or exceed the college ready criteria on the Texas Success Initiative Assessment (TSIA), the SAT test, or the ACT test.
 The TSIA measures college readiness to determine whether students are ready for college level work.
 In previous years, the indicator had been calculated using senior year TAKS scores.
-Thus, caution must be used in comparing Class of 2015 rates to previous years.
+Thus, caution must be used in comparing Class of 2015 and 2016 rates to previous years.

-You must be present to learn.
 Students who attend school regularly and who do not change schools during the school year are more likely to graduate on time.
 “Missing School Matters” is a partnership of multiple partners focused on improving school attendance.
 The goal is to increase attendance by an average of three school days per student.
 The State of Texas funds schools based their Average Daily Attendance, so this increase in attendance would increase state funding to Central Texas schools by $34 million.